 - Allocation tasks will skip over orders that can only be allocated partially.

 - ShipStation does not require you to allocate stock for you to be able to ship orders.
-Stock will be deducted as you ship, whether stock is allocated or not.
+ShipStation will deduct stock counts as you ship, whether the stock is allocated or not.